Nick Fortes Player Props: Marlins vs. White Sox

-Nick Fortes -- with a slugging percentage of .500 in his past 10 games, including three extra-base hits -- will be in action for the Miami Marlins versus the Chicago White Sox, with Dylan Cease on the mound, on June 9 at 8:10 PM ET.
+Nick Fortes -- hitting .297 in his past 10 games -- will be in action for the Miami Marlins against the Chicago White Sox, with Lucas Giolito on the mound, on June 11 at 2:10 PM ET.

 Nick Fortes Game Info & Props vs. the White Sox